 This developing area has proven to be fertile ground for affiliate advertising.

-So, now you can confirm that affiliate marketing has legs to stand on.
+So, now you can confirm that affiliate marketing is worth it.
 It makes business sense to try it out.
+Maybe you come up with the next successful affiliate marketing business.
 It’s not going to collapse or be rendered obsolete by the changes that are happening across the world to all types of products.